airr-community/receptor-germline-tools/README.md

 names.
 MiAIRR tsv has been tested and its `v/d/j_call` column names are used by default.
 In the absence of the -u option, any allele names that match temporary labels that are listed in the germline set will be converted into a 'dummy IUIS format', including subgroup and allele number.
 These numbers are taken from the germline set metadata.
-If the metadata does not provide values, the 'dummy' values are used.
+If the metadata does not provide values, the 'dummy' values are used: by default these are 0 for subgroup, and 00 for allele.
 If the -u option is specified, the operation is reversed: any names that match the dummy label format are converted back to the 'pure' label format, without subgroup or allele.